signalfx/integrations/activemq/docs/gauge.amq.queue.InFlightCount.md

 ---
 title: gauge.amq.queue.InFlightCount
-brief: The number of messages that have been dispatched to consumers, but not acknowledged.
+brief: The number of messages that have been dispatched to consumers, but not acknowledged
 metric_type: gauge
 custom: false
 ---